antron3000/MetaverseTutorials/tutorials/2-Avatars-and-MSTs/README.md

 In this tutorial you will learn how to

-1. What an Avatars and MST's are
+* Register an Avatar
-2. Register an Avatar
+* Verify an Avatar against an address
-3. Customize and Issue an MST from your Avatar
+* Customize and Issue an MST from your Avatar
-4. Transfer MST's programatically
+* Check your MST Balances
-5. Integrate MST's into your app
+* Transfer MST's programatically

-Explanation
+* Integrate Avatar and MST functionality into your app

-(what are Avatars)
+## Introduction

 Avatars are digital representations of personal Identities that exist on the Metaverse Blockchain Avatars have an alphanumeric symbol.
 Avatars get attached to a Metaverse Address.
 There can only be one Avatar per address.